DSharpPlus/DSharpPlus/DSharpPlus.SlashCommands/README.md

 {
     await ctx.CreateResponseAsync(InteractionResponseType.DeferredChannelMessageWithSource);

-    //Some time consuming task like a database call or a complex operation
+    // Some time consuming task like a database call or a complex operation

     await ctx.EditResponseAsync(new DiscordWebhookBuilder().WithContent("Thanks for waiting!"));
 }